SarahDuncan/dotnet-maui-freeCodeCampCourse/readme.md

 - basics of listview and data binding
 - event handling of a listview
 - parameters of URI-based navigation
-- adding a stack layout to a view
+- work with stack layouts
 - (will add to this list as I cover more of the course)

 last updated 22/05/2024